UtrechtUniversity/vagrant-irods/README.md

 # Usage

+- If you use Windows, ensure that core.autocrlf is set to false in your git client before you clone the Vagrant-irods
+  repository: _git config --global core.autocrlf false_
+- Clone the vagrant-irods repository: _git clone https://github.com/utrechtuniversity/vagrant-irods.git_
 - Go to the configuration directory.
+For example : _cd vagrant-irods/irods-single-server_
 - Optionally adjust the settings in the .env file.
 You might want to change the image of the VM or the amount of memory assigned to the VM.
-- _vagrant up_
+- Start and provision the VM(s): _vagrant up_
+- After the VM is provisioned, you should be able to log in using _vagrant ssh_.
+In case of the provider-consumer setup, use _vagrant ssh provider_ or _vagrant ssh consumer_.